77pixelss/77pixelss/README.md

 Hi there!

 My personal projects and open-source contributions are displayed on my GitHub profile.
-I place a high value on producing clear, manageable, and well-documented code, and I think tests should be written. 🤓
+I place a high value on producing clear, efficient, and well-documented code, and I think tests should be written. 🤓

 Kindly contact me if you have questions.